MakerSCAD/makerscad-docs/source/CAD.rst

       the default cylinder block.

-This block has five parameters:
+This block has four parameters:

       * Diameter1, a numeric value that defines the size of the lower base.
       * Diameter2, a numeric value that defines the size of the upper base.
       * Height, a numeric value that defines how tall is the cylinder.
-      * Rounded, defines if the cylinder should be drawn with rounded caps instead of flat faces.
       * Sides, a numeric value that defines how many sides our prism will have.

 .. figure:: /_static/cylinder1.png